DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `:xpath`: An entry written with the very advanced Xpath syntax.
 * `##^.element`: Blocks page elements before they've even been loaded, based on their values in *View source* instead of their F12 ones. **Only** works in Firefox.
 * `##^script:has-text` (prev. `##script:contains`): Intends to prevent inline scripts from starting up, based on the content of the scripts in the F12 filetree.
 Also only works in Firefox.
 * `:upward` (prev. `:nth-ancestor`): Looks for elements that are a certain amount of indentations (i.e. filetree floors) above the criteria in the F12 filetree.
 Equivalent to `:xpath(../..)`, but with normal numbers.
-The ability to look for specific element names at *any* indentation amount, is being tested in uBO beta versions.
+Now also has the ability to look for specific element names at *any* indentation amount.
 * `:min-text-length`: Appears to select elements whose underlying source content has at least that amount of characters.
 Is completely disassociated from the actual on-page visible text by an order of several magnitudes.
 * `:watch-attr`: Claims to be able to reconsider a blocking if something new happens to the element (e.g. to its element types).
+* `:-abp-has(:scope >`: Almost identical to `:-abp-has(>`, but is used to prevent some bugs seen in the latter that I've forgot what they were about.

 #### Blocking
 * `127.0.0.1` / `0.0.0.0` / `::1` / `0` / `::`: Used by "*hosts*" system files to signify that network requests to such a domain shall be redirected to a local-only IP address, thus preventing it from loading.
 Nano and uBO treats it the same as `||`.
 It only supports whole domains; using `/` or any other non-alphanumeric-or-period characters is not accepted.